osakasync/osaker-001-intdec/README.md

 - Licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)
 - Original font files unmodified
 - Provided “as-is”, without warranty of any kind

+## Sound Effects

+All sound effects used in this project are licensed under the [Pixabay Content License](https://pixabay.com/service/license/).

+Modifications (such as cutting, renaming, trimming, or normalization) were made as part of the IntDec project.
+See [ATTRIBUTION.txt](./assets/sounds/ATTRIBUTION.txt) for full source credits and usage details.

 ## Project Structure